rgleason/dashboard_tactics_pi/README.md

   * An all-received-data containing file can be registered to feed, off-line or after race InfluxDB v2.0 time series database

-    * Enhances post-race analysis and off-line polar calculations with high sampling rate data
+    * Enhances post-race analysis and off-line polar calculations with high sampling rate and accurately timestamped data

 * [Comprehensive documentation](https://canne.github.io/#DashT%20-%20plug-in%20for%20OpenCPN)